Alain-Corchia/vscode_cobol_raincode/README.md

 ### Task: Single file compile using ACUCOBOL-GT

-The example below shows you how you can create a single task to compile one program using the `ccbl32` command.
+The example below shows you how you can create a single task to compile one program using the `cobrc` command.

 ```json
 {